Anonymity-washing: Inadequate Practices

 A relevant case law that sanctioned the European Commission~\cite{EUCJ24gocec} demonstrates the importance of taking into account publicly available data to assess the risk of re-identification.
 The applicant received European funding as a researcher.
 The funds had been misappropriated, and the costs were ordered to be reimbursed.
-The Commission published a press release summarizing the decision, without mentioning the applicant's direct identifiers in order to protect their privacy.
+The Commission published a press release summarizing the decision, without mentioning the applicant's direct identifiers to protect their privacy.
 However, the researcher brought an action for the annulment of the press release, since it contained identifiable data.
 The General Court dismissed it, and the applicant appealed its decision to the EUCJ.
 The Court considered that \textit{``information relating to the gender of a person who is the subject of a press release, that person’s nationality, his or her father’s occupation, the amount of the grant for a scientific project and the geographical location of the entity hosting that scientific project, taken together, contain information that may allow the person who is the subject of that press release to be identified, in particular by those working in the same scientific field and familiar with that person’s professional background''} and goes on that this circumstance, \textit{`` does not allow the risk of identification of the data subject to be regarded as insignificant.''}.
-The judgment avoids discussing anonymization practices in detail but highlights that this issue is subject to misinterpretations, including among public institutions like the Commission.
-In fact, deleting direct identifiers seems sufficient to achieve anonymization, even by the EU institutions.
+Although the judgment focuses more on privacy protection than anonymization, it highlights the lack of understanding that simply deleting direct identifiers is insufficient to minimize the risk of re-identification.
+This point is also relevant to anonymization.